 The University is currently negotiating* a site-wide license for QuestionPro, an online survey platform.
 QuestionPro is a GDPR compliant survey software, a digital tool that enables you to design, send and analyse online surveys.
 QuestionPro is a leading survey software, enabling users to add multiple question types, logic, and personalised branding.

 The platform will be available to both staff and students.

 Top Tips – carrying out surveys

 When using online tools or apps to collect identifiable data from research participants, you must ensure that the tool you use complies with data protection legislation.
 This includes ensuring that the data are held on servers within the European Economic Area, and restricting who has access to them.
 Tools such as Survey Monkey and Google Forms do not meet these requirements.
 Depending on the platform used, you may also be required to set up a data sharing agreement, to cover transfer of personal data to a third party.
-Please contact the data protection team for more information and guidance.
+Please email the data protection team at email@example.com for more information and guidance.

 When collecting data from research participants please ensure that you include participant information and informed consent materials at the start, before participants progress to the survey questions.
 You must set up the survey so that it captures a record of the participant's acknowledgement that they provide informed consent to continue.